st235/HSE.2DImageProcessing.Week3/README.md

 Hello my fellow classmates 👋

+Thank you for reading this introduction document!
+Hopefully, I would be able to keep you interested 😅

 ## Build

-You have to have [OpenCV installed](https://docs.opencv.org/4.x/d7/d9f/tutorial_linux_install.html) on your computer.
+To build the project you have to have [OpenCV installed](https://docs.opencv.org/4.x/d7/d9f/tutorial_linux_install.html) on your computer.

-From `src` folder:
+When everything is ready you need to navigate to `src` folder in your terminal and execute the following chain of commands.

 ```
 mkdir build